LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     > ![](images/section-in-lab-instructions.png "Sections")

 - **Key Combo:** used to generate a button that sends a combination of key codes to the active VM.
-The key codes used are standard Javascript event key codes.
+The key codes used are standard JavaScript event key codes.
 Characters supported for key combo labels include: A-Z, 0-9, underscore, dash and plus.
 Other special characters will not work.

     **Some key codes may not function as expected when using vSphere.
 It is highly recommended to test each key combo before publishing the lab instructions for production use.**